 Our Leadership

-Judy has been an adjunct instructor at Temple University and lectures in many college classrooms.
-In addition, Judy has presented on the topics of innovative program development, leadership and workforce development at local, state and national conferences.
-Judy believes in the power of possibility and that partnering and investing in people can provide unique opportunities for everyone to reach their fullest potential and share their strengths with others.
+Judy has invested in leadership at all levels while developing a quality workforce.
+She believes in the power of possibility and that partnering and investing in people can provide unique opportunities for everyone to reach their fullest potential and share their strengths with others.

-Frank M. Brown – Corporate Officer, SPIN Residential Services
+Frank M. Brown – Corporate Officer, Residential Services

 He has over 26 years of experience in the field of Intellectual Disabilities and 20 of those years are with SPIN.
 Frank’s career started in 1986 as a Direct Support Professional during his summer break from teaching.
 This experience helped to mold his professional career in the field of Intellectual Disabilities.